sachinb20/sachinb20.github.io/_pages/about.md

   - /about.html
 ---

 Hi there!
-I am Sachin, a fourth year Undergraduate double majoring in Mechanical and Electrical Engineering from IIT Kanpur.
+I am Sachin, a fourth year Undergraduate double majoring in Mechanical and Electrical Engineering at IIT Kanpur.
 My primary research intersests lie in Robotics and Robot Learning.

 For over a year and a half, I've been an active member of the Intelligent Systems and Controls Lab at IIT Kanpur, working on robot grasping and manipulation under the guidance of [Prof. Tushar Sandhan](https://home.iitk.ac.in/~sandhan/) and [Prof. Laxmidhar Behera](https://home.iitk.ac.in/~lbehera/).